thisisfatih/applicationKeyAzure/README.md

-# applicationKey
+# applicationKey Azure Mobile App
-Xamarin.Forms - Azure Mobile App Mobile Key Sample
+You can set an application key for your Azure Mobile App like Azure Mobile Services.

 ### 1. Open Application Settings on Azure Mobile Application